I moved this review up because it’s relevant to today. There are themes presented here that if ignored will result our own self sabotage.

 But Phos can’t help seeing the parallel of playing it safe in their gold box and watching Antarcticite get shattered and taken.
 This comfortable complacency about the missing stair in the staircase because it’s easier that way.
 We wouldn’t want to upset our leader, Kongo Sensei.
 We don’t want to change the status quo.

-In the wake of the past week and a half, I couldn’t stop thinking about some core parallels.
+In the wake of the past week and a half in the U.S. (late May, 2020), I couldn’t stop thinking about some core parallels.
 Specifically, I’m talking about white people.
 If Phos’s journey is an allegory for growing up, where are you regarding Black Lives Matter?
 Are you refusing to change yourself?
 Are you being safe, in a closed, protected box of gold?
 Are you not speaking out because it makes things uncomfortable; because you might get attacked for “being political?”
 Or are you, like the other gems, not talking about what you know is a definite problem?
 Are you ignoring it to not stir up contention?
 Are you too attached to your memories and perceived history to remove them and replace them with something better?
 Are you worried that if you look into this, you’ll find out exactly what you secretly know to be true but don’t want to confront the depth?

 It’s time for a rebirth.
 It’s time to cut off some of your useless limbs and replace them.
 It’s time to break out of your safe golden box and do what is right and needs to be done.
 Fair warning: It Is Going To Hurt.
 It is going to hurt a lot.
 You are going to lose sleep over it, and it is going to shatter parts of you.
 There will be many moments where you will feel like throwing up.
 It is going to be a heavy burden to realize how much suffering and pain you’ve been either causing, ignoring, or hopefully, just weren’t aware of.
 While you don’t want to be left with the regrets of “If only I’d broken out sooner.
 If only instead I’d reached out” it is better to feel them now rather than later when that regret will be even greater.